usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 Summary: What is a Group?
 -------------------------

-A group controls access to other resources.
-Plugins/entrypoints/jobs/etc. created under a single group are available to users who are part of that group.
-Currently, there is a single public group which all resources are created under - this will change in a future release of Dioptra.
+A group controls access to Dioptra resources.
+Plugins/entrypoints/jobs/etc. created under a single group are available to all users who are part of that group.
+Currently, there is only a single public group for all resources and all users.
+This will change in a future release of Dioptra.

 Resources in one group cannot be seen or accessed from users in another group.
 The only way for a user to access those resources is for them to be added to the respective group.